What about “fringe parties”?

 No-one has proposed a pure “List PR” system for Canada with a low threshold – the type of proportional system that would be most likely to facilitate many more parties.

 Do any of the proportional systems Fair Vote Canada endorses make it even possible for a party with less than 5% support in a province win a single seat?

-Since Single Transferable Vote (STV) elects all local MPs in multi-member districts – there are no list seats – there is no party-based threshold to apply.
-It is a candidate-based system.
-The most popular individual candidates are elected.
+There are no list seats.
+There is no party-based threshold to apply.
+The most popular individual candidates in a local area are elected.

-In Ireland, which uses STV, representatives from a few small parties (such as “People Before Profit”) have a seat in their legislature because their popular local representative was elected by voters in a particular district, even though nationally, support for that party is in the range of 2-3%.
-Similarly, Ireland also elects many independent representatives.
+In Ireland, which uses PR-STV, representatives from a few small parties (such as “People Before Profit”) have a seat in their legislature because their popular local representative was elected by voters in a particular district.

-Tasmania and Malta, which also use STV, have no representatives from small parties or independents and only two or three parties win seats!
-This reinforces the large role that voter preferences – a countries’ political culture – plays in how many parties win seats.
+Tasmania and Malta, by contrast, which also use PR-STV, have no representatives from small parties or independents.
+Only two or three parties win seats in their legislature.

 Lijphart, Arend.
 (1994) Electoral Systems and Party Systems.
 Oxford: Oxford University Press.

 Norris, Pippa (1997).
 Choosing Electoral Systems – Proportional, Majoritarian and Mixed. https://sites.hks.harvard.edu/fs/pnorris/Acrobat/Choosing%20Electoral%20Systems.pdf